Introduction

 2. Communication and Collaboration:

-DevOps is all about collaboration and communication between development and operations teams.
+DevOps is about collaboration and communication between development and operations teams.
 DevOps engineers need to be effective communicators, able to bridge the gap between technical and non-technical teams.

 3. Continuous Improvement: